GB-ProTech/noobmaster-49/README.md

 ## About Me

-I'm a passionate🥇, creative🎨 and perceptive🔭 Javascript Engineer with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.I'm always open to new ideas and opportunities.
+I'm a passionate🥇, creative🎨 and perceptive🔭 Machine Learning Engineer with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.I'm always open to new ideas and opportunities.